-- Perform automatic LB amongst TE tunnels according to current traffic loads. - Manage TE BW by guaranteeing BW for specific services (such as High-Speed Internet (HSI), IPTV, etc.) and enabling time-based BW reservation (such as Bandwidth on Demand (BoD)). - Simplify the development of TE tunnels by automation without any manual intervention. - Provide flexibility for service router placement (anywhere in the network by the creation of transport LSPs to them).
+- Perform automatic load balancing amongst TE tunnels according to current traffic loads. - TE bandwidth (BW) management: Provide guaranteed BW for specific services: High-Speed Data Service (HSI)), IPTV, etc., and provide time-based BW reservation (BW on demand (BoD)) for other services. - Simplify the development of TE tunnels by automation without any manual intervention. - Provide flexibility for service router placement (anywhere in the network by the creation of transport LSPs to them).

-In this section, the focus is on LB tasks.
+In this section, the focus is on load balancing (LB) tasks.
 LB tasks could be solved by means of the PCECC in the following ways:

-- Applications, network services, or operators can ask the SDN controller (PCECC) for LSPbased LB between AGG X and AGG N/AGG N-1 (egress AGG routers that have connections to the core).
-Each of these will have associated constraints (such as BW, inclusion or exclusion of specific links or nodes, number of paths, Objective Function (OF), need for disjoint LSP paths, etc.). - The PCECC could calculate multiple (say N) LSPs according to given constraints.
-The calculation is based on the results of the OF [RFC5541], constraints, endpoints, same or different BW, different links (in case of disjoint paths), and other constraints. - Depending on the given LSP PST, the PCECC will download instructions to the PCC.
+- Applications, network services, or operators can ask the SDN controller (PCECC) for LSPbased load balancing between AGG X and AGG N/AGG N-1 (egress AGG routers that have connections to the core).
+Each of these will have associated constraints (such as bandwidth, inclusion or exclusion of specific links or nodes, number of paths, Objective Function (OF), need for disjoint LSP paths, etc.). - The PCECC could calculate multiple (say N) LSPs according to given constraints.
+The calculation is based on the results of Objective Function (OF) [RFC5541], constraints, endpoints, same or different bandwidth (BW), different links (in case of disjoint paths), and other constraints. - Depending on the given LSP Path Setup Type (PST), the PCECC will download instructions to the PCC.
 At this stage, it is assumed the PCECC is aware of the label space it controls and SID allocation and distribution is already done in the case of SR. - The PCECC will send a PCInitiate message [RFC8281] towards the ingress AGG X router (PCC) for each of N LSPs and receive a PCRpt message [RFC8231] back from PCCs.
 If the PST is a PCECC-SR, the PCECC will include a SID stack as per [RFC8664].
-If the PST is set to "PCECC" type, then the PCECC will assign labels along the calculated path and set up the path by sending central controller instructions in a PCEP message to each node along the path of the LSP as per [RFC9050].
+If the PST is a PCECC (basic), then the PCECC will assign labels along the calculated path and set up the path by sending central controller instructions in a PCEP message to each node along the path of the LSP as per [RFC9050].
 Then, the PCECC will send a PCUpd message to the ingress AGG X router with information about the new LSP.
-AGG X (PCC) will respond with a PCRpt with LSP status. - AGG X as an ingress router now has N LSPs towards AGG N and AGG N-1, which are available for installation to the router's forwarding table and for LB traffic between them.
-Traffic distribution between those LSPs depends on the particular realization of the hash function on that router. - Since the PCECC is aware of the Traffic Engineering Database (TED) (TE state) and the LSP Database (LSP-DB), it can manage and prevent possible over-subscriptions and limit the number of available load-balance states.
+AGG X (PCC) will respond with a PCRpt with LSP status.

+- AGG X as an ingress router now has N LSPs towards AGG N and AGG N-1, which are available for installation to the router's forwarding table and for load balancing traffic between them.
+Traffic distribution between those LSPs depends on the particular realization of the hash function on that router. - Since the PCECC is aware of the TEDB (TE state) and the LSP Database (LSP-DB), it can manage and prevent possible over-subscriptions and limit the number of available loadbalance states.
 Via a PCECC mechanism, the control can take quick actions into the network by directly provisioning the central control instructions.